sourcery-ai-experiments/blog.nathanv.me/content/posts/python-type-hinting/index.md

 1 error, 0 warnings, 0 infos
 ```

-You can see that `Literal` acts a builtin `Union`.
+You can see that `Literal` acts a built-in `Union`.
 You don't need to do
 `Union[Literal["choice1"], Literal["choice2"]]`.

 # Classes